rgrams/Lemonia/README.md

 Lemonia @CF_IS_HERE
 Under CC BY-NC-ND 4.0

-A classic shoot 'em up game with challenges to the conventional playstyle that sometimes ask shooter NOT to shoot.
+A classic shoot 'em up game with twist to the conventional playstyle - ask shooter choose their target wisely.
 The objective is to face wave of enemy that steals from player.
 Player need to keep a distance and stops them by shooting.
 From time to time a friendly unit enters and should be protected instead.
+If shot, then bad things can happen.
 This game puts player on a journey to explorer their choices while reflect the real world struggle that anyone could expeirence.
 It hopes to encourage people, puts a smile at the end of the day for anyone expeirenced or currently going through this similar situation.
 Inspired by a true story.

 Future development plans
 =======